What is our Washington Reading Corps program?

 - improving parent and family support of education through take-home activities and family literacy events

 In this program, one to four AmeriCorps member placements are awarded to your organization.
-We provide ParaReading training to members, while you provide project orientation, direct supervisory support, mentorship, and skill-building throughout the program year.
+We provide ParaReading training to members, while you provide project orientation, direct oversight, mentorship, and skill-building throughout the program year.

 In return for your investment in the Reading Corps program, your member(s) will come with a passion for serving others and making a difference in the community, while wanting to learn skills they can use in their professional career.